 Chief Minister Uttar Pradesh, Akhilesh Yadav recently laid the foundation of the Patanjali Food and Herbal Park in Noida.
 The park will be constructed on 455 acres at the cost of Rs.1.666.80 crores.
 The park will help farmers in the region and provide direct employment to 8000 people.
 Almost 80,000 people will benefit from the park indirectly.
 Uttar Pradesh is seen as a big market for consumer products like milk and vegetables.
 The Food and Herbal Park is likely to be completed by the end of 2017 and would be one of the biggest food parks in the country which would produce products worth almost Rs.25, 000 crores.
 The state government has assured all help to Baba Ramdev.

-Mahindra Agri Solutions acquires stake in OFD Holding BV
+Mahindra Agri Solutions acquires a stake in OFD Holding BV

 Mahindra Agri Solutions Ltd, a part of the $17.8-billion Mahindra Group will acquire 60 percent stake in the Netherlands-based OFD Holding BV.
 The Dutch company Origin Fruit Direct (OFD) is a holding company for distribution of fruits globally especially grapes and citrus fruits which alleviate seasonality with its round-the-year presence in markets.
 OFD Holding BV owns Origin Fruit Direct, Origin Direct Asia and Origin Fruit Services South America which are based out of the Netherlands, China and Chile, respectively.

-BigBasket opens 17th collection centre in Manchar, Pune District
+BigBasket opens 17th collection center in Manchar, Pune District

-BigBasket, India’s largest online super-market opened its 17th state-of- the-art collection centre in Manchar, Pune District, on its fifth anniversary.
-The collection centre will provide market access to farmers from Pune district.
-This is BigBasket’s second collection centre in Maharashtra, and the first in Nasik has started its operations only recently.
+BigBasket, India’s largest online supermarket opened its 17th state-of-the-art collection center in Manchar, Pune District, on its fifth anniversary.
+The collection center will provide market access to farmers from Pune district.
+This is BigBasket’s second collection center in Maharashtra, and the first in Nasik has started its operations only recently.
 Farmers in the district will receive fair pricing based on demand aggregating.
 The produce will be sorted and graded in the presence of the farmers and accurately weighed, priced and payments made into the accounts of farmers within three days.
 Technological support will also be provided by helping them structure payment gateways and logistics.

 Global Sparkling Water market to grow at 3.33% CAGR

-The report mentions that according to the United Nations about 54 per cent of the world’s population resides in urban areas and more than 90 per cent urbanisation is expected in the developing world.
-This rising trend in urbanisation is likely to increase the sparkling water market as consumption will increase.
+The report mentions that according to the United Nations about 54 percent of the world’s population resides in urban areas and more than 90 percent of urbanization is expected in the developing world.
+This rising trend in urbanization is likely to increase the sparkling water market as consumption will increase.
 Hypermarkets and supermarkets led the sales in global sparkling water in 2015 and the trend is likely to continue across geographies in 2016-2020.
-Similarly Global Bottled Water Market 2015-2019 is likely to also show an increase in market share because of the prevalence of water-borne diseases and scarcity of tap water in many countries.
-Besides having consistent taste and quality, bottled water is convenient to carry and is the preferred choice for travellers.
+Similarly, Global Bottled Water Market 2015-2019 is likely to also show an increase in market share because of the prevalence of water-borne diseases and scarcity of tap water in many countries.
+Besides having consistent taste and quality, bottled water is convenient to carry and is the preferred choice for travelers.